 Water consumption at the Group’s operations is carried out in strict accordance with the usage quotas detailed in our licence.
 A zero-discharge water recycling supply system is in place at each of the Group companies which has led to a significant reduction of the amount of water extracted from local sources.
 The quality of surface and ground waters is monitored and the analysis of water samples is recorded in the state register.
 At the end of each year, a report is prepared and submitted to all relevant state bodies.

-Waste management programmes are agreed with regulatory authorities in compliance with Russian legislation.
-The programmes detail standards and limits on what can be produced or disposed of.
+The Group implements strict control and a gradual reduction in the use and formation of hazardous chemicals in basic and auxiliary processes.
+Waste management programmes are agreed with the regulatory authorities in compliance with Russian legislation.
+These programmes detail standards and limits on what can be disposed or produced.
 Data on waste is collected, logged and sent to regulatory authorities for review.

-Petropavlovsk uses purification systems, anti dust equipment and other protective facilities to prevent harmful substances entering the atmosphere.
-Gas purification equipment is at all emission points and is monitored on a regular basis.
-Air quality monitoring includes carbon monoxide and dust emissions and is performed according to mining and environmental monitoring programmes, which are agreed in advance with federal authorities.
+Petropavlovsk uses purification systems, anti-dust equipment and other protective facilities to prevent harmful substances entering the atmosphere.
+Gas purification equipment is fitted at all emission points and monitored on a regular basis.
+Air quality monitoring includes carbon monoxide and dust emissions which is performed according to mining and environmental monitoring programmes agreed in advance with federal authorities.

 Petropavlovsk manages the use of energy at its facilities through the use of modern mining equipment, including CAT 330C electric mining excavators.
 Optimal control schemes enable rock mass management to prevent multiple movements of the same material.
 Blasting and crushing is monitored to obtain optimum coarseness for the material sent to the processing plants.
 The use of grinding technologies and mills with a light rubber lining also contributes to energy savings.